IntangibleMatter/intangiblematter.github.io/content/posts/2023/04/the-new-wave-of-the-future.md

 someone in what I can only assume is a romantic manner.

-***Pure*** - Apparently this song is about a desire to be like christ, but as a lifelong athiest I can't really relate to that, so to me it's just a nice little synthy song with some sort of longing lyrics.
+***Pure*** - Apparently this song is about a desire to be like christ, but as a lifelong atheist I can't really relate to that, so to me it's just a nice little synthy song with some sort of longing lyrics.

 ***Southview*** - God I adore this breakup song.
 It does such a good job at